ivargr/kage-indexing/Readme.md

 * Add an entry for your variants under `variants:`.
 Note that your variants can either point to a local path or some url.
 * Add an entry for you reference genome under `genomes:`
 * Create a new dataset under `analysis_regions`.
 Specify chromsomes.
 Note: It is a good idea to define a small dataset for just a single or a few chromosomes first and test the whole pipeline to see that it doesn't crash before you try to make an index for the whole genome.
+* Change all the parameters starting with `n_threads`.
+These specifies the number of threads used for various parts of the pipeline.
+These can usually be set to the number of cores available.

 ### Step 5: Run